European Journal of Neurodegenerative Diseases 2022; 11(2) July-December: 56-64

 INTRODUCTION

-Scuba diving is practised by commercial divers, military members, professionals, and recreational sports divers worldwide.
+Scuba diving is practiced by commercial divers, military members, professionals, and recreational sports divers worldwide.
 Every year in the United States alone, approximately 3 million people practice diving recreationally, and the sport is gaining in popularity (1).
 Divers breathe a mix of gases at partial pressure and are subjected to changes in hydrostatic and atmospheric pressure that is exerted on the body as they descend and ascend.

 Decompression illness

-The brain is predominantly affected by arterial bubbles, as it receives a large proportion of blood flow (5)(14).
+The brain is predominantly affected by arterial bubbles, as it receives a large proportion of blood flow (5,14).
 If gas bubbles are arterialized into the brain, it can cause stroke-like symptoms and a transient embolism, and the diver will typically lose consciousness within 10 minutes of surfacing.
-Embolisms will occur in multiple areas, with different lesions causing crossed neurological deficits.
-Neurological symptoms can appear minor, such as tingling or numbness, motor weakness, difficulty in thinking, paralysis, sensory loss, visual disturbances, and convulsions (14).
+Embolism will occur in multiple areas, with different lesions causing crossed neurological deficits.
+Neurological symptoms can appear minor, such as tingling or numbness, motor weakness, or difficulty in thinking, or include paralysis, sensory loss, visual disturbances, and convulsions (14).

 “Right-to-left” cardiac or pulmonary shunts could allow otherwise asymptomatic vascular gas bubbles to enter the arterial circulation and cause AGE.
-An increased risk has been associated with the presence and size of patent foramen ovale (PFO) of the heart, which acts as a “right-to-left” shunt where bubbles can cross into arterial circulation (15)(16).
+An increased risk has been associated with the presence and size of patent foramen ovale (PFO) of the heart, which acts as a “right-to-left” shunt where bubbles can cross into arterial circulation (15,16).

 CNS involvement in decompression illness

 A recent study by Coco et al. of 54 professional divers utilized Diffusion Tensor Imaging and neuropsychological testing to study the effects of diving on brain WM and cognitive abilities.
-Anterior WM alterations were present, as well as impaired attention and memory functions of the prefrontal cortex, suggesting that repeated dives may build up micro-lesions in the CNS, presumably affecting the myelin sheet of neurons (21).
+Anterior WM alterations were present, as well as impaired attention and memory functions of the prefrontal cortex, suggesting that repeated dives may build-up micro-lesions in the CNS, presumably affecting the myelin sheet of neurons (21).

 Cognitive impairment and white matter damage